egalion/briesaed/wholecourseBRIE.md

 *1945 - 4 Nov*: Georgi Dimitrov returned from Moscow.

-*1945 - 18 Nov*: The elections were unilaterally won by the communists, as the opposition refused to participate in a situation considered not normal.
+*1945 - 18 Nov*: The elections were unilaterally won by the communists, as the opposition refused to participate in a situation they considered as not normal.

 > *note*: The new National Assembley adopted 250 laws in 9 months.

-*1945 - Dec*: Under pressure from USA and UK the government agrees to include to members of the opposition.
-However the posts offered were minor and they refused.
+*1945 - Dec*: Under pressure from USA and UK the government agreed to include members of the opposition.
+However the positions offered were minor and they refused.
 The new government was formed without members of the opposition on 31 March 1946.
 It consisted of communists and other parties from the Fatherland front.

 *1946 spring*: Court trials against members of the opposition from the Agrarian Union and the Social-Democrats, as well as IMRO.

-> *note*: The National Assembley voted a law for referendum about abolishing the monarchy (according to the constitution, this can be done only by a Great National Assembley).
+> *note*: The National Assembley voted a law for referendum about the abolishing of the monarchy (according to the constitution, this could be done only by a Great National Assembley).

 *1946*: Instruction on the question of admission to universities.
-Form then on the so-called Fatherland Front notes became necessary to study in university.
+From then on the so-called Fatherland Front notes became necessary to study in university.

 *1946 May*: Georgi Dimitrov said in a speech that the Church had the right to exist for its historic contribution to preserving the Bulgarian national identity.